- Automobiles & Motorcycles

 Figure 7- Shunt Control Servo Motor

-The shunt control motor has field and armature windings.
-Field windings are on the machine's stator, whereas armature windings are on the rotor.
-The two windings are connected in parallel across the DC source in a DC shunt motor.
+Shunt control motors feature both field and armature windings: field windings reside on the stator, while armature windings are located on the rotor.
+The two are connected in parallel to the DC source in a DC shunt motor.

 Permanent Magnet Shunt Motor